cstkennedy/cs330-examples/Review-07-Comparing-Languages/README.md

 The Part 1 recording is available [here](https://youtu.be/IMGWyvyVxOE).

-  - Example 1 - An example of reading keyboard input using the Java `Scanner` class.
+  - Example 1 - An example of reading keyboard input, including examples using
+    the:
+    - Java `Scanner` class
+    - Python `input` function
   - Example 2 - An example in which the Fibonacci Sequence is computed.
 This example includes C++, Java, Python, and Rust examples.